highcharts/node-export-server/README.md

 The JSON below represents the default configuration stored in the `lib/schemas/config.js` file.
 If no `.env` file is found (more details on the file and environment variables below), these options will be used.

-The format, along with its default values, is as follows (using the recommended ordering of core scripts and modules below):
+The format, along with its default values, is as follows (using the recommended ordering of core and module scripts below):

 ```
 {